InfinityVM/InfinityVM/test/load-test/README.md

 To run the load tests:
 ```
-cargo run --bin test-load --release
+cargo run --bin load-test --release
 ```

 To stop the load tests, use `ctrl+C` (or, you can use the `RUN_TIME` env var mentioned in the next section).
 The results of the load tests will be saved in a `report.html` file.
 This contains stats and graphs on number of requests, response time, errors, etc.

 ## Load test parameters

-We have a few parameters we can set in `test-load/.env` (an `example.env` is provided too):
+We have a few parameters we can set in `load-test/.env` (an `example.env` is provided too):

 1. `COPROCESSOR_GATEWAY_IP`: External IP of the coprocessor node REST gRPC gateway (defaults to localhost)
 2. `COPROCESSOR_GATEWAY_PORT`: Port of the coprocessor node REST gRPC gateway